 About

-Since our inception, AI UX Navigator has been focused on bridging the gap between theoretical AI knowledge and real-world UX practice
+Since our inception, AI UX Navigator has been focused on bridging the gap between theoretical AI knowledge and real-world practice

 AI is not just another layer of technology—it changes how products behave, learn, and evolve over time.
 This introduces new patterns of interaction, new expectations, and new responsibilities.

-Traditional UX practice was built on predictability: designers could anticipate needs and shape clear, linear experiences.
+Traditional practice was built on predictability: designers could anticipate needs and shape clear, linear experiences.
 But AI systems are dynamic.
 They adapt based on data, context, and interaction.
 This requires a shift in how we approach research, design, and cross-functional collaboration.

 Our perspective